-To make the rower even easier to store away in-between uses, it comes equipped with transport wheels.
-This makes it very easy to move the rower around your home even though on carpeted floors it can be a bit more difficult.
+To make it even easier to store away in-between uses, it comes equipped with transport wheels.
+This makes it very easy to move around your home even though on carpeted floors it can be a bit more difficult.

 An area that often gets overlooked but is very important for comfort, is the seat.
 The R200 comes with a moulded foam padded seat.

-It is surprisingly comfortable for a rowing machine in this price range which often cause a numb bum after 5 minutes.
+It is surprisingly comfortable for a model in this price range which often cause a numb bum after 5 minutes.

 The seat also comes with a dual set of rollers which make the seats motion smooth while rowing.

 Although the handle bar is described as being “ergonomic,” I am not sure how a straight padded bar is.
 Nonetheless, it does the job, is comfortable in your hands and doesn’t slip.